The Futurist (Shellac album)

-The Futurist was an album issued by Shellac in 1997 to their friends only.
+The Futurist is an album issued by American band Shellac in 1997 to their friends only.
 The album was originally used as music for a performance by La La La Human Steps.

 Friends Only

 The cover of the album contains 779 names—one for each copy of the album.
 At the bottom of the cover is a blank space for anyone not named on the cover to write their name.
 Each person who received the album got a copy with their name circled on the cover; this was done for identification of a "culprit" should the album ever end up for sale.

 The Futurist was never released commercially.
 There is speculation that this was because Shellac were not satisfied with the finished product.
 A year later, Shellac released their second commercial full-length, Terraform.

 Movements

 The music on The Futurist is divided into ten total movements.
 Versions have floated around on file-sharing communities which have divided the album into five movements, and into two sides (vinyl sides A and B—Shellac are notorious vinyl purists, and The Futurist was only issued on LP).